 2. Who must disclose?
 What financial interests must be disclosed?
 Persons with principal responsibility for a research project (under State of California regulations) and Principal Investigators, Co-Principal Investigators, and other individuals who have responsibility for the design, conduct, or reporting of a project (under Federal regulations) must disclose financial interests in non-governmental entities that are supporting the research.
 Research support can be in the form of grants, contracts, subcontracts or subgrants, gifts, donated equipment or supplies and some Material Transfer Agreements or Data Use Agreements.
 Additionally, disclosures of financial interests related to research and research training are required when the research is supported by certain federal agencies, including NIH and NSF, or by sponsors who require review under federal guidelines such as the American Cancer Society, the American Heart Association, the California Institute for Regenerative Medicine, the International Vaccine Institute, and some UC Programs.
-When the grant application is submitted, a conflict of interest disclosure form (700-U or NSF or PHS financial disclosure forms) should be used to disclose the financial interest and submitted with the proposal to the Sponsored Projects Office.
+When the grant application is submitted, a conflict of interest disclosure form (700-U or NSF or PHS or DOE financial disclosure forms) should be used to disclose the financial interest and submitted with the proposal to the Sponsored Projects Office.

 3. What is the difference between a financial interest in a sponsor, and a related financial interest?
 A financial interest in a sponsor is a relationship between the PI or other project personnel and the sponsor (either directly, through a spouse, registered domestic partner or dependent child).
 Some examples are equity holdings in the sponsor, a directorship or management position with the sponsor, income or gifts received from the sponsor, employment of or financial ownership in the sponsor by a spouse.